csc-training/summerschool-climate-weather/visualization/docs/01_visualization.md

 * Need about 2.5% of the data for a global map
 * Dataset hierarchies with decreasing resolutions minimize time to plot.

+# Rules of thumb
+* First process, then plot (and cache processing results if possible).
+* Reduce data as early as possible, but keep non-linearities in mind.

 # What are key variables you would look at?
 At what frequency / averaging?

+# Loading your data in python

+* We will use jupyterhub.dkrz.de for interactive python plotting.
+* We need a couple extra packages.
+You can simply install them with `%pip install PACKAGENAME` in a jupyter notebook.

 # Loading data with xarray and intake catalogs